tokamak-network/Tokamak-zk-EVM-playgrounds/packages/playground-hub/README.md

 - **Performance is slower than expected:**

-  - **With NVIDIA GPU:** Make sure CUDA is properly installed and GPU acceleration is working
+  - This is normal - the playground works perfectly fine, typically completing within 5 minutes on average computer specifications, or at most 10 minutes
-  - **Without NVIDIA GPU:** This is normal - CPU processing takes longer but works perfectly fine
+  - For faster performance, consider installing CUDA if you have an NVIDIA GPU (see [CUDA Setup Guide](./CUDA_SETUP.md))
-  - Close other resource-intensive applications during proving/setup phases
+  - Close other resource-intensive applications during processing

 - **If you need more help, leave an issue on the [GitHub Issues page](https://github.com/tokamak-network/Tokamak-zk-EVM-playgrounds/issues):**